5 min read

 - Barrons.com November 2022

 Face it.
 Doing more of the same won’t be enough to survive the next few years.
 Your teams are looking to you to lead them out of this storm.
-Let’s examine the market conditions that, if not checked, could take a huge bite out of bottom-line profitability and where you should focus on making changes in 2023.
+Let’s examine the market conditions that, if not checked, could take a huge bite out of bottom-line profitability and where you should focus on making changes.

 Three Inflation Causes